 Dr. Goldsmith continues, “This year has seen a maturation of the conversation in relation to the industry and graphene standards and in working on the standards side, I've been super impressed with the Graphene Council.
 As an industry it’s great to see us mature like this and really take the end-product focus-point of view on what we're doing.
 The standard will likely become a bit more complicated when it's going to be used in a biosensor for medicine, but the philosophy is the same: Get all the way through your application, through to the end-customer, before you think you know your input material!”

-The entire interview is freely available here.
+The entire interview is available on YouTube.